websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/upgrade-processes/upgrading-your-database-tables.md

    ../gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)
    ```

-1. Login to Liferay and navigate to the Gogo shell console at *Control Panel* &rarr; *Gogo Shell*.
+1. Log into Liferay and navigate to the Gogo shell console at *Control Panel* &rarr; *Gogo Shell*.

 1. Verify that the 2.0.0 upgrade is available by entering the command `upgrade:list com.acme.p5d2.service`.

 1. Run the upgrade by entering the command `upgrade:execute com.acme.p5d2.service`.
-The Gogo shell console will show the completed upgrade process.
+The Gogo shell console shows the completed upgrade process.

    ![Execute the upgrade in Gogo shell.](./upgrading-your-database-tables/images/02.png)